How To Convert 4ft Fluorescent Light To LED

 Installation5 min readMarch 15, 2026Abubakar

-Convert a 4ft fluorescent fixture to LED by installing a plug-and-play Type A tube or bypassing the ballast for a Type B tube.
-Saves 50% on energy with brighter, flicker-free light.
+Convert a 4ft fluorescent to LED with a plug-and-play Type A tube or ballast-bypass Type B tube.
+Saves 50% on energy with flicker-free light.

 Convert a 4ft fluorescent fixture to LED by either swapping in a plug-and-play LED tube (Type A, no rewiring, under 2 minutes) or bypassing the ballast and wiring a Type B LED tube directly to line voltage (15-20 minutes of basic electrical work).